Skip to Content

 • Pizza oven cooking tip: I crank the heat as high as possible, then turn it down low just before adding my pizza.
 Once the pizza is done, remove it from the oven and crank the heat as high as possible once more before cooking your second pizza.
 This will help make sure the oven is hot enough to crisp up your second pizza, too.

-• Using a traditional oven with no pizza stone: Flip a baking sheet upside down in your oven, then place another baking sheet on the rack directly above it to create a lot of heat between the two.
-Preheat the oven to 500 degrees for 1 hour to allow the baking sheets to get as hot as possible.
+• Using a traditional oven with no pizza stone: Flip a baking sheet upside down in your oven, then place another baking sheet on the rack directly above it to create a mini oven inside your oven.
+Preheat the oven to 525 degrees for 45 minutes to one hour to allow the baking sheets to get as hot as possible.
 See the notes above this recipe card for a photo of how my pizza turned out using this process- I was very impressed!

 • The Trader Joe's Pizza Dough contains 560 calories if you form 2 pizzas from a single dough as I did in this recipe.
 Otherwise, the entire pizza will have over 1,100 calories in the crust alone.